canonical/ubuntu-server-documentation/tutorial/managing-software.rst

 apt upgrade
 -----------

 The ``apt upgrade`` command is about the **packages** on your system.
 It looks at the metadata in the package index we just updated, finds the packages with available upgrades, and lists them for us.
+Once we've checked the proposed upgrade and are happy to proceed, it will then install the newer versions for us.

 After we have updated the database (which we did by running ``apt update``) we can then upgrade the packages to their newest versions by running:

 .. code-block:: bash